 During 1998-2000, Francesco was Lecturer in the Committee on Degrees in Social Studies at Harvard University.

 Ph.D., Harvard University, 1996

-Professor and Chair, Department of Sociology, Bates College (USA)
+Professor, Department of Sociology, Bates College (USA)

 Visiting Professor, Department of Business and Politics, Copenhagen Business School (Denmark)